codingblocks/qit.cloud/test-plan.md

 # QIT #

-- MVP Test Plan 1.10
+- MVP Test Plan 1.11
-- Versioned for Core User Experience 1.0; produced on 25 January, 2018
+- Versioned for Core User Experience 1.0; produced on 2 February, 2019
 - Plan produced by Arlene Andrews (@ArleneAndrews)
 - Modification to include more test activity and data locations